Global hyperbolicity and manifold topology from the Lorentzian distance: Introduction

 The main difference is the absence of the requirement for the Hausdorff property in the positive signature result.
 This is because the triangle inequality ensures it.
 Additionally, the triangle inequality guarantees that the distance $d$ is continuous.
 These properties are lost in the Lorentzian signature.
 However, the triangle inequality ensures, as it does in the Lorentzian signature, that the balls generate the same topology whether considered as a basis or subbasis.

-Theorem \ref{prtr} thus supports the idea that globally hyperbolic spacetimes are analogous to complete Riemannian spaces in the Lorentzian signature.
+Theorem \ref{prtr} thus supports the idea that globally hyperbolic spacetimes are the analog, in the Lorentzian signature, to complete Riemannian spaces.
 This correspondence can be extended further, with characterization (e) serving as an analog of the Hopf-Rinow theorem, as envisioned by Burtscher and Garc\'{\i}a-Heveling.
 Perhaps Theorem \ref{prtr} clarifies more than other results that the analog of balls in the Lorentzian signature are the {\em chronological diamonds}.
 Of course, the compactness of causal diamonds, which is part of the definition of global hyperbolicity, has long been viewed as analogous to the Heine-Borel property.
 However, only when this compactness condition is expressed in terms of chronological diamonds can we dispense with the manifold topology and establish a compelling correspondence between the two signatures.